xiahualiu/docker-web/blog/content/sort-revisited.md

 The following code uses **Hoare partition algorithm**, which can be considered as 2 pointer method, and we ping-pong the pivot element to one of the pointer and increment the other pointer, until these 2 pointers across.

 Notice it only works when we pick the first element as the pivot element.
-If random pivot is given, we need to swap the random pivot element and the first element beforing using this algorithm.
+If random pivot is given, we need to swap the random pivot element and the first element before using this algorithm.

 ```cpp
 int partition(vector<int>& vec, int low, int high) {